-15.2 Parent company contribution
+16.2 Parent company contribution

 The loan from the parent company is unsecured, interest-free and has no fixed repayment date.
-The loan is subject to the company's option to convert to share capital at the option of the Company.
+The loan is subject to the Company's option to convert it to share capital.

-15.3 Statutory reserve
+16.3 Statutory reserve

-The statutory reserve is not distributable and comprises transfers of amounts equivalent to unrealised gains in accordance with the requirements of the Companies Act, 1995 (Chapter 386, Laws of Malta).
-As at 31 December 2020, the balance in this reserve represented the deferred tax asset recognised in respect of investment tax credits available to the Company as at that date.
+The statutory reserve is not distributable and comprises transfers of unrealised gains in accordance with the requirements of the Companies Act, 1995 (Chapter 386, Laws of Malta).
+As at 31 December 2021, the balance in this reserve represented the deferred tax asset recognised in respect of investment tax credits available to the Company as reporting date.